LitiumAB/Education/Developer Education/Bookstore/Test project/README.md

 # Test project

+> To do this task you first need to complete task [Move site to IIS](../Move%20site%20to%20IIS)

 ## Setup

 1. Follow the [instructions on how to set up a test project on Litium docs](https://docs.litium.com/documentation/get-started/setting_up_a_test_project)